-Conduent developed per capita costs and projected historic claim data to fiscal 2017 for retirees using the following summarized steps:
+Conduent HR Consulting projected historical claim data to FY18 for retirees using the following summarized steps:

-- 1. Develop historic annual incurred claim cost rates an analysis of medical costs was completed based on claims information and enrollment data provided by Aetna and HealthSmart for each year in the experience period of fiscal 2013 through fiscal 2016. - Costs for medical services and prescriptions were analyzed separately, and separate trend rates were developed to project expected future medical and prescription costs for the upcoming year (e.g. from the experience period up through fiscal 2017). - Conduent applied an adjustment to the medical claims in fiscal year 2016 to estimate incurred but not reported claims based upon a review of claim lags through July 2016.
-Pharmacy claims are deemed fully incurred. - An offset for costs expected to be reimbursed by Medicare was incorporated beginning at age 65.
-Available management level reporting does indicate claims and enrollment separately for Medicare and pre-Medicare plan participants, but only since January 1, 2014.
-HealthSmart data does not, but we did have overall statistics as to the percentage of claims and enrollment attributable to both groups.
+- 1. Develop historical annual incurred claim cost rates an analysis of medical costs was completed based on claims information and enrollment data provided by the State of Alaska and Aetna for each year in the experience period of FY16 through FY17.
+(For this year's valuation, the Board approved reducing the number of experience periods from four years to two years.) - Costs for medical services and prescriptions were analyzed separately, and separate trend rates were developed to project expected future medical and prescription costs for the valuation year (e.g. from the experience period up through FY18). - Because the reports provided this year reflected incurred claims, no additional adjustment was needed (as it was in prior years) to determine incurred claims to be used in the valuation. - An offset for costs expected to be reimbursed by Medicare was incorporated beginning at age 65.
 Alaska retirees who do not have 40 quarters of Medicare-covered compensation do not qualify for Medicare Part A coverage free of charge.
 This is a relatively small and closed group.
 Medicare was applied to State employment for all employees hired after March 31, 1986.
 For the "no-Part A" individuals who are required to enroll in Medicare Part B, the State is the primary payer for hospital bills and other Part A services.
-Claim experience is not available separately for participants, a lower average claims cost was applied to retirees covered by both Medicare Part A and B vs. retirees covered only by Medicare Part B based upon manual rate models that estimate the Medicare covered proportion of medical costs.
-To the extent that no-Part A claims can be isolated and applied strictly to the appropriate closed group, actuarial accrued liability will be more accurate.
+Claim experience is not available separately for participants with both Medicare Parts A and B and those with Part B only.
+For Medicare Part B only participants, a lower average claims cost was applied to retirees covered by both Medicare Part A and B vs. retirees covered only by Medicare Part B based upon manual rate models that estimate the Medicare covered proportion of medical costs.
+To the extent that no-Part A claims can be isolated and applied strictly to the appropriate closed group, actuarial accrued liability will be more accurate. - Based on census data received from Aetna, less than 1% of the current retiree population was identified as having coverage only under Medicare Part B. For future retirees, we assume their Part A eligible status based on a combination of date of hire and/or re-hire, date of birth, tier, etc.